-The deep understanding that all people are all connected and deep down we are all the same, we all seek the same things.
-A fair go is ensuring that we have the best chance to the good things in life a loving family, a safe home, good friends and great experiences.
-Time to rest and time to laugh and play… To have value and purpose and every opportunity to learn and grow to our full potential.
+The understanding that all people are connected and deep down we are all the same, we all seek the same things.
+A fair go is ensuring we have the best chance at the good things in life: a loving family, a safe home, good friends and great experiences, time to rest, time to laugh and play, to have value and purpose and every opportunity to learn and grow to our full potential.

 If you’d like to learn more about Inclusive Play and Variety’s involvement, please check our Variety Livvi’s Place page.

 You may also want to read

 We continue to focus on reaching all kids and supporting families and communities, regardless of how remote or regional they may be.
 Children who are forced to travel great distances for medical appointments, educational opportunities and sporting competitions often face particular challenges and that’s where we come in – making sure that all kids can attain their full potential, regardless of their background.

 New Grant Breaks Records

 In early 2021, we undertook a grants review process to ensure we were providing help where help was needed.
 We compared our systems to those in Variety offices across the USA, Canada, UK, Ireland and throughout Australia.
 After analysing the results, we used the information to revamp our Kids Support framework and launch four new grants: We Move, We Join, We Care and We Learn.